davidchip/tagg/README.md

   - Fix scaling of innerHTML
   - Add src tag like <iframe> to load in external frames
   - Add proper renderer sizing/resizing on window change
-- Rev 2 on audio-file
+- Rev 2 on audio-jump
   - Add proper support for .ogg, .mp3, .m4a
   - Be more sophisticated about reading frequencies, generating movement
   - Allow volume to modulate based on camera distance (tie audio-file gain to distance from observer)